 *

-* If this parameter is set to False
+* If this parameter is set to False, the API throws an AliasExistsException error

 * @return Returns a reference to this object so that method calls can be chained together.